jaykay04/Covid_ETL_Project_with_Azure_Data_Factory/README.md

 * Population Data
 * Test Conducted Data

-We used various components of **ADF Pipeline** activities to ingest the data from both HTTP Data Source and Azure Storage Account to Azure DataLake. some of those activities are;
+We used various components of **ADF Pipeline** activities to ingest the data from both HTTP Data Source and Azure Storage Account to Azure DataLake.
+Some of those activities are;
 * Validation Activity
 * Get Metadata Activity
 * Copy Activity